elastic/rally/docs/index.rst

 So you want to benchmark Elasticsearch?
 Then Rally is for you.
 Rally started as an effort to help developers in the Elasticsearch development team to run benchmarks on their machines.
 As our users are very creative and use Elasticsearch for all kinds of things, we have to cover a broad range of different performance characteristics.
 Rally is build around a few assumptions:

-* Everything is run on the same machine
+* Everything is run on the same machine (but `we are about to change that <https://github.com/elastic/rally/issues/71`_)
-* Elasticsearch is built from sources.
-But don't worry, you can specify which version of Elasticsearch should be built.
 * You want to add a specific data set to an Elasticsearch index and then run benchmarking queries on it

 These are some of the core assumptions and we are continuously working to remove those restrictions.
 In contrast to other home-grown benchmarking scripts, we have put considerable effort in Rally to ensure the benchmarking data are reproducible.